gocanto/grid-search/README.md

 ## Getting started

 Browsing the products overview is a breeze.
 You just need to open the app and look around.
-It will let you filter the products by name or description, go to a given product profile or place an order for it and see a full or short description of them.
+It will let you filter the products by `name` or `title`, go to a given product profile or place an order for it and see a full or short description of them.

 ## Contributing